Key takeaways:

 How to get a roofing license: state-by-state

-Getting a roofing license in the U.S. involves a few important steps:
+Getting a roofing license in the U.S. involves a few common steps, though the details vary by state:

-• Meet local requirements: You might also need to undergo a background and credit check and meet certain age or education criteria.
+- Meet local requirements: You may need to pass a background check, credit check, or meet age and education criteria.

 Jump to your state: